 The garbage carts are attached to a tracking device that would record when it was used.
 This information would be used for billing.

-The total cost is estimates for once a month is $171, biweekly would be $213 and weekly would be $291.
+The total cost for once a month is $171, biweekly would be $213 and weekly would be $291.
 If you decide to never use the service you’ll still be charged the base rate of approximately $135.

 Capacity is 120 litres or approximately two large garbage bags.